LCA-EET/EET_Stat_Continuity/readme.md

 If you don't know the script name for a character, you can use a tool like NearInfinity to open up the .cre file to see what it is.

+###Installation Order

+This mod must be installed AFTER EET core.
+It can be installed before OR after EET end.